HORSE-EU-Project/RTR/README.md

 - docker-compose build
 - docker-compose run -d (-d: runs the application in the background)

+## Docker
+This Dockerfile sets up an environment for running a Python FastAPI application.
+It begins by specifying the base image as Python 3.11.5, establishing the working directory within the container as /app.
+Dependencies listed in requirements.txt are then installed using pip, ensuring the necessary packages are available.
+The FastAPI application code is copied into the container's working directory.
+Port 8000 is exposed to allow external access to the FastAPI application.
+Finally, the Dockerfile specifies the command to run the application, launching it with Uvicorn and binding to host 0.0.0.0 and port 8000.
+This Dockerfile encapsulates all the steps needed to build a Docker image capable of running the FastAPI application within a container, providing a consistent and reproducible environment for deployment.

 ## Docker-compose
 This Docker Compose file [docker-compose.yml](https://github.com/Eight-Bells-Ltd/Reliability-Trust-Resilience-RTR/blob/main/docker-compose.yml) defines a multi-container application with two services: [rtr-api](https://github.com/Eight-Bells-Ltd/Reliability-Trust-Resilience-RTR/blob/main/IBI-RTR_api.py) and mongodb.
 Here's what each section does: